swiftlang/swift-org-website/documentation/articles/getting-started-with-vscode-swift.md

 to launch it.
 The executable will be launched and you can set breakpoints in your Swift code that will be hit as code executes.

-The screenshot below depicts an example of debugging a Hello World program.
+The screenshot below shows an example of debugging a Hello World program.
 It is paused on a breakpoint and you can see that the Debug View shows the values of variables in scope.
 You can also hover over identifiers in the editor to see their variable values: